Everything You Need To Know About A Dog’s Mouth

 The dog teeth anatomy includes:

-Molars; The teeth at the far back of both the upper and lower jaw, these teeth crush and grind.
+Molars: Located at the far back of both the upper and lower jaw, these teeth crush and grind.

 For most doggies, when the jaws close the upper jaw’s incisors just overlap the lower ones.
-However, with most flat-faced breeds (like Boston Terriers, Bulldogs, or Pugs), the opposite occurs which can cause issues with eating and make these breeds more prone to tooth decay and gum disease.
+However, with most flat-faced breeds (like Boston Terriers, Bulldogs, or Pugs), the opposite occurs (an underbite) which can cause issues with eating and make these breeds more prone to tooth decay and gum disease.

 a close up image of a golden retriever's open mouth